ariyanislam7576/The-bilionaire-app/README.md

 ## 1.This is my bilionare app

-In the project directory, you can run:

 ### 2.I make this app as assignment

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### 3.If u visit the site,you will know some valuable information